 Auvert, B., et al. “Impact of male circumcision on the female-to-male transmission of HIV.”
 3rd IAS Conference on HIV Pathogenesis and Treatment.
 2005.

 Translation: MGM as practiced by western medical doctors in sub-Saharan Africa and FGM as practiced in Tanzania have virtually the same effect on the victim’s susceptibility to HIV.

 Forgetting for a moment the confounding cultural correlates involved in this research, why does it matter?
 Obviously I’m not promoting genital mutilation or pleasure deprivation of either gender.
 Emotional alienation and lack of pleasure accounts for a hell of a lot that’s wrong with this world.
 See http://violence.de/ to understand the detailed neurological science behind that statement.
 That people actually need PhD scientists to tell them this patently obvious truth is a measure of our own colonization, as is the NIH’s initial funding and subsequent censorship of this research.
 The fact that pleasure and love are what makes life worth living doesn’t have to be delineated and statistically dissected to be obvious to a child, at least a non-abused and neglected child.
-The obtuseness of American culture in this regard only reflects our own medically mediated upbringing.
+The obtuseness of American culture in this regard only reflects our own state/medically dominated upbringing.